jundalisay/superb/content/en/social/economics/principles/part-3/chapter-01c.md

 To rephrase the question: "Where does Smith say that poverty will be minimum and welfare, maximum, when competitors are equal?"
  -->

-Pantrynomics is based on the four laws of value.
-Free competition is a necessary idea under the third law or the law of fair exchange, and the fourth law or the law of balance.
+Free competition is a necessary idea under the Third Law or the law of fair exchange, and is always checked by the Fourth Law or the law of balance.

 Value is spread throughout society via exchange after passionate creators make their products and services.
 Their mutual exchange naturally creates a sort of competition on who can satisfy the demand of society better, faster, and cheaper.